dimikot/dklab_logreplica/README.txt

 THE PROBLEM WHICH IS SOLVED
 ---------------------------

-If you have many machines in your cluster which performs different tasks (e.g. SQL server, web-frontend, balancer, mail server etc.), you may want to aggregate logs from all these machines in a single place to monitor them or preform various statistics collection.
+If you have many machines in your cluster which perform different tasks (e.g. SQL server, web-frontend, balancer, mail server etc.), you may want to aggregate logs from all these machines to a single place to monitor them or to preform various statistics collections.
 Of course you may configure syslog or syslog-ng to pass all the data over the network, but if you do so, you are face to face with the following problems:

 1. Due to network problems pieces of logs may not be correctly transfered, so you may loose data.
-2. It is quite hard to keep the syslog configuration in sync with real world (which is changing time to time).
+2. It is quite hard to keep the syslog configuration in sync with real world (which is changing time to time, you know).
-3. Not all services supports priting into syslog (e.g. apache supports only file-based logs writing).
-So you have to use named pipe, and your configs grow.
+3. Not all services support putting logs into syslog (e.g. apache supports only file-based logs writing).
+So you have to use named pipes, and your configs grow.
 4. Quite oftenly you want to replicate logs filenames by their wildcards specified.
 Syslog cannot do that.
-5. At least, it is good to hold all logs at the machines at which they are produced (with e.g. weekly rotation) in addition to send them into a logging server.
+5. At least, it is good to hold all logs at the machines at which they are produced (with e.g. weekly rotation) in addition to send them to a logging server.
 So your configs are growing again...

 Dklab_logreplica solves all that problems.